stackoverflowed/NiFiMCP/nifi_chat_ui/system_prompt.md

 - **Error Handling:** If a tool call returns an error (you will receive the error message as the result), analyze the error.
     - If it's something you might be able to fix (e.g., "component not found" due to a potential typo you made or using an old ID), try to correct it or use a listing tool to find the right component.
     - If it's an error you cannot fix (e.g., NiFi server issue, permission error, unrecoverable tool failure), clearly report the error and the failed step back to the user.
 Do not retry endlessly.
+    - You will recieve warnings after creating nifi objects, typically due to missing connections, if you are creating multiple objects it is ok to ingore these warnings till all planned objects are created and return later to fix them by adding or auto-terminating the relationships.
 - **Planning:** For multi-step tasks, briefly think step-by-step before starting.
 Call one tool at a time.

 ## Multi-Step Task Completion